cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Data Science at the Scuola Normale Superiore, Pisa, Italy, under the supervision of Prof. Salvatore Ruggieri (University of Pisa).
-As an Early-Stage Researcher (ESR) with the NoBIAS: AI without Bias ITN at the University of Pisa, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
+I am a PhD Candidate in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, Pisa, Italy, under the supervision of Prof. [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
+As an Early-Stage Researcher (ESR) with the [NoBIAS: AI wihtout Bias ITN](https://nobias-project.eu/) at the University of Pisa, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.

-My research focuses on causality-based methods for algorithmic fairness and machine learning.
+My main research is on algorithmic fairness, where I use causal machine learning to formalize, detect, and prevent potential discrimination in automated decision-making systems.

+This academic year, I will be looking for post-doc opportunities.

 Feel free to reach out at jose.alvarez[at]sns.it